 In addition, we will evaluate the carrying value of intangible assets by performing impairment tests whenever adverse conditions or changes in circumstances indicate a possible impairment loss.
 Impairment tests are based on a comparison of estimated undiscounted future cash flows to the carrying values of long-lived assets.
 If impairment is indicated, the asset carrying value will be reduced to fair market value or, if fair market value is not readily available, the asset is reduced to a value determined by applying a discount rate to expected cash flows.
-We will also evaluate the carrying value of the excess reorganization value by performing an impairment test on an annual basis or whenever events or changes in circumstances indicate that its carrying value of the reporting unit is compared to its fair value.
+We will also evaluate the carrying value of the excess reorganization value by performing an impairment test on an annual basis or whenever events or changes in circumstances indicate that its carrying amount may not be recoverable.
+The excess reorganization value testing utilizes a two-step process, where the carrying value of the reporting unit is compared to its fair value.
 If the carrying value is less than the fair value, no impairment exists and the second step is not performed.
 However, if the carrying value is greater than the fair value, the second step is performed.
-An impairment charge would be recognized for the amount that the carrying value of the excess reorganization value carrying value of the reporting unit is estimated using the net present value of projected future cash flows.
+An impairment charge would be recognized for the amount that the carrying value of the excess reorganization value exceeds its fair value.
+The fair value of the reporting unit is estimated using the net present value of projected future cash flows.
 In the event any of these evaluations result in an impairment, the impairment will adversely impact our results of operations and financial condition.